 These are the two accounts I use for investing.
 I have them ear-marked for the long-term (retirement) which means I can take some risks since time is on my side.
 I contribute equal amounts to my RRSP and TFSA each month.
 That way I get the benefits and flexibility (or lack thereof) from each account.
 If you want to know more about that, then click on those links in the header.

 The best part about these contributions is that not only do the deposits happen automatically, so does the investing.
-Most investment firms will allow you to have funds withdrawn from your bank account any day of the month and then they’ll set up an automatic buy to get those funds invested ASAP.
+Most investment firms allow you to withdraw funds from your bank account any day of the month and then they’ll set up an automatic buy to get those funds invested ASAP.
 Depending on what you are investing in you may need to go back periodically and diversify your portfolio, so you aren’t too heavily weighted in one sector.

 Consistently investing like this gives you the added benefit of buying in across a range of market conditions.
 Sometimes you’ll be buying high and sometimes low.
 That will average out over the long-run and reduce your timing risk.